turingschool/curriculum/source/practices/lightning_talks.markdown

 * What do they already know about this topic?
 * Are they already convinced of the purpose?
 If so, don't give the talk!

-In my example, I'm speaking to 24 developers who have probably just started using pomodoros (by force) in the past week.
-The understand the mechanics, but not much about the message.
+In my example, I'm speaking to 24 developers who have probably just started using pomodoros in the past week.
+They understand the mechanics, but not much about the message.
 Some of them think it's cool because you get lots of coffee breaks, but others think it's a waste of time.
 All of them probably think I'm unnecessarily a hardass about the start and end of pomodoros.

-#### Supports
+#### Support Your Argument

 What arguments will I make to move the audience from the Starting Point to the Purpose/Conclusion?